cwuensch/MovieCutter/Readme_en.txt

 (supported in V. 2.0i and higher)
 - SaveCutBak			1: Creates a backup of the cut file. - 0: Create no .cut.bak files.
 - ShowRebootMessage		1: Reminds the user to reboot the system before doing a cut. - 0: No reboot warning.
-- CheckFSAfterCut		0: No automatic file system check after performing a cut.  - 1: Automatic check active.
+- CheckFSAfterCut		0: Automatic file system check (only when required).  - 1: Always check after cutting. - 2: Never check (not recommended!)
-(shall be supported in V. 2.1 and higher)
+(supported in V. 2.1 and higher)
 - DefaultOSDMode:		0: Show full OSD. - 1: Hide the segment list. - 2: Display OSD in minimal mode.
 - MinuteJump:			0: Minute jump mode is disabled at startup. - 1-99: Default value for the minute jump mode.
 - AskBeforeEdit:		1: Ask before performing an irreversible cutting operation . - 0: Do not ask.
-- OverScanMode: 		1: No important messages are placed to the screen margins (overscan area). - 0: Use the complete screen.
+- Overscan_X:                   Distance of the OSD from left/right screen border.
+Possible values: 0-100 (recommended: 30-60)
+- Overscan_Y:                   Distance of the OSD from upper/lower screen border.
+Possible values: 0-100 (recommended: 25)
 - SegmentList_X:		Display position of the segment list (x-coordinate, possible values: 0-719)
 - SegmentList_Y:		Display position of the segment list (y-coordinate, possible values: 0-575)
+- DisableSleepKey:              1: Disables Exit of MovieCutter by pressing the Sleep key.
+- DisableSpecialEnd:            Debugging-Option (Standard: 0).
+(supported in V. 3.0 and higher)
+- DoiCheckTest:                 0: No Inode-Test between the cuts. - 1: Do test but not fix. - 2: Test and fix.
+- InodeMonitoring:              1: Monitoring of the Inodes corrupted while cutting. - 0: No Monitoring.
+- RCUMode:                      0: SRP-2401 - 1: SRP-2410 - 2: CRP-2401 - 3: TF5000 (identical with 2) - 4: No use of the VolKeys